josephcarl/blog/content/page/resume.md

   + Built Dashboard and Visualizations to Show How Californians Use Various Modes of Commuting to Work using R and Power BI

 - **Data Mining Project**
-  + Creating Random Forest, Logistic Regression, and Linear Discriminant Analysis Models to Predict Backordered Products using R
+  + Created Random Forest, Logistic Regression, and Linear Discriminant Analysis Models to Predict Backordered Products using R

+- **Forecasting Project**
+  + Modeled Changes in Chinese Carbon Dioxide Emissions per Capita Over Time and Predicting Future Emissions with Vector Autoregression Model using R

 - **Marketing Research Project**
   + Surveyed 50 Seattle University library visitors and analyzed survey data to understand how they use the facilities